 - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortized cost and at fair value through other comprehensive income. - ii.
 The Group manages its credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilization of credit limits is regularly monitored. - iii.
 The Group adopts the assumption under IFRS 9, that is, the default occurs when the contract payments are past due over 90 days. - iv.
-The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.

-- v.
-The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) The disappearance of an active market for that financial asset because of financial difficulties: - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
+The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+The following indicators are used to determine whether the credit impairment of debt instruments has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties; - (ii) The disappearance of an active market for that financial asset because of financial difficulties; - (iii) Default or delinquency in interest or principal repayments; - (iv) Adverse changes in national or regional economic conditions that are expected to cause a default. - vi.
 The Group classifies customers' accounts receivable in accordance with customer types.
-The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis. - vii.
+The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis.

+- vii.
 The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Group will continue executing the recourse procedures to secure their rights.
-As of December 31, 2022 and 2021, the Group had no written-off financial assets that are still under recourse procedures. - viii.
+As of December 31, 2023 and 2022, the Group had no written-off financial assets that are still under recourse procedures. - viii.
 The Group's accounts receivable arose from customers with excellent credit, and the expected loss rate was 0.03%.
-On December 31, 2022 and 2021, the total book value of accounts receivable and loss allowance were \$602,605, \$445,503 and \$186, \$134, respectively. - ix.
+On December 31, 2023 and 2022, the total book value of accounts receivable and loss allowance were \$336,934, \$602,605 and \$101, \$186, respectively. - ix.
 Movements in relation to the Group applying the simplified approach to provide loss allowance for accounts receivable are as follows:

-2022 2021
+2023 2022

-Accou nts receivable Accou nts receivable
+Acco ounts receivable Acco unts receivable

-(including g related parties) (including g related parties)
+(includi ng related parties) (includir ng related parties)

-At January 1 \$ 134 \$ 162
+At January 1 \$ 186 \$ 134

-Provision (Reversal) for impairment · 52 (28)
+(Reversal) provision for impairment (85) 52

-At December 31 \$ 186 \$ 134
+At December 31 \$ 101 \$ 186

-For the years ended December 31, 2022 and 2021, the impairment losses and gains arising from customers' contracts are \$52 and (\$28), respectively.
+For the years ended December 31, 2023 and 2022, the impairment losses and gains arising from customers' contracts were (\$85) and \$52 respectively.

 x.
-For investments in debt instruments at amortized cost, the credit rating levels are presented below:
+For investments in debt instruments at amortized cost, and at fair value through other comprehensive income, the credit rating levels are presented below: